MILS-101. Leadership & Personal Development. 1 Hour.

 This course examines the challenges of leading tactical teams in the complex COE.
 The course highlights dimensions of terrain analysis, patrolling, and operation orders.
 Further study of the theoretical basis of the Army Leadership Requirements Model explores the dynamics of adaptive leadership in the context of military operations.
 This course provides a smooth transition into MILS-301 for those cadets progressing into the Advanced Course of Army ROTC.
 Cadets develop greater self-awareness as they assess their own leadersip styles and practice communication and team-building skills.
 COE case studies give insight into the importance and practice of teamwork and tactics in real-world scenarios.

 MILS-301.
 Adaptive Team Leadership.
 3 Hours.

 In this course you will study, practice, and apply the fundamentals of Army leadership, Officership, Army values and ethics, personal development, and small unit tactics at the team and squad level.
 At the conclusion of this course, you will be capable of planning, coordinating, navigating, motivating and leading a team or squad in the execution of a tactical mission during a classroom PE, a Leadership lab, or during a Situational Training Exercise (STX) in a field environment.

-Prerequisites: MILS-101 minimum grade of C and MILS-102 minimum grade of C and MILS-201 minimum grade of C and MILS-202 minimum grade of C.
+Prerequisite: MILS-101 with a minimum grade of C and MILS-102 with a minimum grade of C and MILS-201 with a minimum grade of C and MILS-202 with a minimum grade of C.